mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 # Linux Apple Magic Mouse 2 and Magic Trackpad 2 Driver

+> [!WARNING]
+> **In kernel version 5.15 support was added for the magic mouse 2**.
+Meaning that this driver is only necessary for prior versions of the kernel (`<= 5.14`).
+If you want the mouse to "just work" either install a more recent kernel or proceed with this driver installation.
+>
+> Furthermore, this **repository is in Maintenance mode**, meaning that no new features are planned.

-This repository contains the linux hid-magicmouse driver with Magic Trackpad 2 and Magic Mouse 2 support for Linux 4.18 onwards.
-For older kernels you might have to diff and backport.
-It also contains 2 fixes to the Magic Mouse 2 regarding Bluetooth random disconnections and this driver not loading on bluetooth reconnection.
+This repository contains the Linux hid-magicmouse driver with Magic Trackpad 2 and Magic Mouse 2 support for Linux 4.18 onwards.
+For older kernels, you might have to diff and backport.
+It also contains 2 fixes to the Magic Mouse 2 regarding Bluetooth random disconnections and no scroll after a Bluetooth reconnection.

-This driver is based off of the work of @robotrovsky, @svartalf, @0xABAD and probably others.
+This driver is based on the work of @robotrovsky, @svartalf, @0xABAD, and probably others.
+Thank you!

-Please help to test this driver and report issues.

-**NOTE**: Since kernel version 5.15, there is support for the mouse without the need for this driver.
-We try to backport changes to this driver to have it up-to-date with the one on the kernel and try to offer a bit more functionality but it is not perfect.
-If you want the mouse to just work either install a more recent kernel or proceed with this driver installation.

 ## Ubuntu (and derivatives)